Tahirdeveloper/Tahirdeveloper/README.md

 - 👋 Hi, I’m @Tahirdeveloper
+  📫 Expert in core php and Laravel
-- 👀 I’m interested in web development- 🌱 I’m currently learning react js
+- 👀 I’m interested in web development- 🌱 I’m currently working in react js
 - 💞️ I’m looking to collaborate on web projects
-- 📫
+-

 <!---
 Tahirdeveloper/Tahirdeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.